Exercise matters - Take charge - Take action

 - Improved sleep - exercise is physically tiring which improves sleep quality, ensuring you wake feeling refreshed

-- Reduction in stiffness and pain - exercise can result in less pain at night which again can result in improved sleep quality
+- Reduction in stiffness and pain - exercise can result in less pain at night and improved sleep quality

-The focus for exercise for people with AS is on improving or maintaining:
+The focus for exercise for people with AS is on improving or maintaining your:

 - Range of movement in joints